-Dr. Robert Buly is one of New York magazine's "Best Doctors in New York" (2002-2011) and one of Castle-Connolly's "America's Top Doctors" (2003-2013).
-He specializes in joint-preserving surgeries for both hip and knee - including arthroscopies and osteotomies to correct anatomical problems like dysplasia and impingement that impair movement, cause pain and ultimately lead to arthritis.
-Dr. Buly has pioneered novel techniques to treat hip impingement arthroscopically, rather than through conventional open procedures.
-In complex cases, Dr. Buly works in concert with bio-engineers to design custom implants that solve unique problems.
+Dr. Robert Buly is one of Castle Connolly's "America's Top Doctors" (2003-2023) and New York Magazine's "Best Doctors in New York" (2002-2011,2021).
+He specializes in joint-preserving surgeries for both hip and knee - including arthroscopies and osteotomies to correct anatomical problems like dysplasia and hip impingement that impair movement, cause pain and ultimately lead to arthritis.
+Dr. Buly has pioneered novel techniques to treat hip impingement by arthroscopy, rather than through conventional open procedures.
+In complex cases, Dr. Buly works in concert with bio-engineers to design custom joint replacement implants that solve unique problems.
 Dr. Buly is invited to lecture around the world to teach other surgeons about his techniques.

 Associate Professor of Clinical Orthopedic Surgery, Weill Cornell Medical College

 American Board of Orthopaedic Surgery